 As the new year approaches, December becomes a time of reflection and planning.
 Some people may prepare for in-depth cleaning of their homes and decluttering their lives to make way for New Year’s resolutions.
-Meanwhile, companies are diligently strategizing for 2023 in all aspects, to make sure operational goals are revisited and aligned.
+Meanwhile, companies are diligently strategizing all aspects of their annual plans to make sure operational goals are revisited and aligned.

 It’s a busy time for everyone.